 Getting to Port Louis

-Port Louis has three busy main access roads.
-Grand Baie to the North, Black River in the South, and Mahebourg on the Eastern side of the island, all reachable in under one hour.
-The city is the main public transport hub, with buses to major towns, along with a ferry terminal, mainly for cruise ships.
-A new light rail connects surrounding suburbs.
-City traffic is very congested.
-Avoid if possible.
+Port Louis has three busy main access roads: Grand Baie to the north, Black River to the south, and Mahebourg on the eastern side of the island, all reachable in under one hour.
+The city is the main public transport hub, with buses to major towns and a ferry terminal mainly for cruise ships.
+A new light rail connects the surrounding suburbs.
+City traffic is very congested, so avoid driving if possible.

 Where to stay in Port Louis

-Visitors have no reason to stay in the city, with a couple of top end hotels on the waterfront the main option.
-Staying in one of the surrounding neighbourhoods is a better bet if you want to spend time in the city.
-We found an Airbnb in the Pointe aux Sables area, allowing us to experience a bit of local living.
-It is connected with the new light rail, which made city access easy.
+There’s little reason for visitors to stay in the city, with only a couple of top-end hotels on the waterfront.
+Staying in a surrounding neighbourhood is a better option if you want to spend time in Port Louis.
+We stayed in an Airbnb in the Pointe aux Sables area, which offered a taste of local living and easy access to the new light rail.

 Where to eat and drink in Port Louis

-The city caters for the local workforce during the day, and is quiet in the evenings.
-Look for where the locals are lining up around lunchtime, a good indication of food quality.
-The waterfront houses upscale eating and drinking options.
-The local produce market provides the best source of fruit and vegetables.
+The city caters for the local workforce during the day and is quiet in the evenings.
+Look for where the locals are lining up around lunchtime – a good indication of food quality.
+The waterfront houses upscale eating and drinking options, while the local produce market provides the best source of fruit and vegetables.

 Things to see and do in Port Louis

-Aapravis Ghat is a World Heritage site, and a must visit.
-A complete history of the immigration of over 500,000 immigrants that came to work in the island’s plantations, with the hope of creating a better life for themselves and their families.
+Aapravis Ghat is a World Heritage site and a must visit.
+It provides a complete history of over 500,000 immigrants who came to work in the island’s plantations, hoping to create a better life for themselves and their families.

 Fort Adelaide is perched on top of a hill overlooking the city.
 The 360-degree view makes the climb worthwhile.